Regulatory and charitable information

 The university also operates in accordance with the Statement of Primary Responsibilities .

 Code of Practice between De Montfort University and De Montfort Students' Union Limited

 Section 22(3) of the Education Act 1994 requires Universities to have a Code of Practice detailing how it will ensure that its Students' Union operates in a fair and democratic manner and is accountable for its finances.

-The Annual Report contains the most recent published statement of the university's annual accounts.
+See the university's most recently published statement of annual accounts:

 The contact address for the university is: